disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05A-HOL-Power-Apps-in-Teams.md

-# Power Apps in Teams
+# M05A-HOL-Power Apps in Teams

+## Table of Contents

+   - Task 1: Create a team

+   - Task 2: Create an app

 ## Teams setup